 Moye Science Hall (1956) was named for Lawrence A. Moye of Maury, North Carolina, a former trustee of the College.
-The building houses the Department of Science and Mathematics within the School of Arts and Sciences.
+The building houses the School of Sciences.

 Nixon Nursing Building (1976) was named in 2004 to honor the generosity of alumnus and trustee, Dr. William P. Nixon, Jr. This facility houses classrooms, a laboratory, and offices for the School of Nursing.